-In this lesson, you’ll learn how to add standard users, company admins, reports-only users, and time-tracking-only users.
+In this tutorial, you’ll learn how to add standard users, company admins, reports-only users, and time-tracking-only users.
 You’ll also learn how to invite your accountant to your QuickBooks account so that they have constant access to your data.

 We hope you enjoy this free tutorial for QuickBooks Online, our best overall pick for small business accounting software.
 It’s best if you follow along in your own QuickBooks account.
 If you don’t already subscribe to QuickBooks, you have the choice of a 30-day free trial or 50% off for three months.

-This lesson is one in our series of Free QuickBooks Tutorials.
+This tutorial is one in our series of Free QuickBooks Tutorials.
 You can watch the video below or follow the step-by-step illustrated instructions.
 The video is from a slightly older version of QuickBooks Online.
 While the process of setting up users in QuickBooks Online is essentially unchanged, the layout of the screens is slightly different.
 The step-by-step instructions are from the most current version of QuickBooks Online.